Roseville Rosebowl

 Argument Preferences:

--I've never had the greatest relationship with dense K-theory.
-Please, if you are going to run these types of arguments, be prepared to give clear and compelling rebuttals which tell the story of the K.
+K- Though I have a modest background in cutting, running, and judging Kritiks, I've never had the greatest relationship with hyper dense or esoteric K-theory (think Deleuze-esque.)
+If you are going to run these types of arguments, be prepared to give clear and compelling rebuttals which tell the story of the K.

 Presentation Preferences:

-Speed is totally fine with me, but I find my ability to flow comes best when it is clear.
+Speed is totally fine with me (350+ wpm), but I find my ability to flow comes best when it is clear.
 I love it when tags are slowed down, and analytics especially need a clearer (often slower) explanation compared to card text.
+Even card text should be slowed down if you want me to note a specific internal warrant.

 Behavior Preferences: